Amended July 9, 2022 in Kearney, Nebraska

 For the designated meeting, the designated personal substitute shall be considered as a member of the State Central Committee.
 For the purposes of attendance, a personal substitute shall count for the State Central Committee member and no absence shall be counted.
 No person who is a member of the State Central Committee may serve as a designated personal substitute for more than one member at any one meeting.

 Section 13.
 QUORUM.
 A quorum of the State Central Committee shall be one-half of the total seats thereof, excluding vacant seats.
 A person who has been properly designated as a personal substitute for a member shall stand in the place of the designating member for the purpose of determining quorum.
+At the beginning of each State Central Committee Meeting the number of seats of the body and the number of members present shall be announced to the body and be included in the minutes.

 Section 14.
 ENDORSEMENT.